-Twelve-year-old Lanesha lives in a tight-knit community in New Orleans' Ninth Ward.
-She doesn't have a fancy house like her uptown family or lots of friends like the other kids on her street.
+Twelve-year-old Lanesha doesn't have a fancy house like her uptown family or lots of friends like the other kids on her street in the Ninth Ward of New Orleans.
 But what she does have is Mama Ya-Ya, her fiercely loving caretaker, wise in the ways of the world and able to predict the future.
-So when Mama Ya-Ya's visions show a powerful hurricane--Katrina--fast approaching, it's up to Lanesha to call upon the hope and strength Mama Ya-Ya has given her to help them both survive the storm.

 "Although the outcome of Hurricane Katrina is known, the clever writing allows the unavoidable tragedy to unfold in such a haunting and suspenseful manner that the extreme sense of foreboding and ultimate destruction is personalized and unforgettable.
 Heartbreak and hope are reflected in Lanesha's story, which will capture even reluctant readers due to the inventive storytelling and the author's ability to bring history to life." -- School Library Journal